Tourism and Culture

 The cultural and touristic riches of Ambazonia abound.
 With over 180 tribes speaking the same over 180 different languages, Ambazonia has over 180 different rich cultures that create a national Ambaland Cultural Mozart.
 Each tribal culture is unique, yet all blend into a stable community evident in stable intertribal marriages where cultures from different tribes mix yet create balanced and stable families.

-The is also abundance of natural resorts and features that constitute an abundance of touristic attractions.
-Over the years, terrorist sponsoring government of Cameroun has mismanaged most of the touristic attractions and emptied them of their content and beauty.
-Such include the Botanic Garden and the Zoo in Victoria (Limbe) that were once vibrant touristic locations, but have been laid to near ruin.
+The is also an abundance of natural resorts and features that constitute an abundance of touristic attractions.
+Over the years, terrorist-sponsoring government of Cameroun has mismanaged most of the touristic attractions and emptied them of their content and beauty.
+Such include the Botanic Garden and the Zoo in Victoria (Limbe) that were once vibrant touristic locations but have been laid to near ruin.